 The biggest challenge you may face is in the cities where there is (sadly) quite a bit of air pollution from car and motorcycle exhaust.
 Again, a face mask may help with this as well as trying to stay out of congested road areas at busy times (mostly in the evenings).
 Moroccans tend to roll the windows down to circulate cold air instead of using air conditioning so this is something to be aware of as well.

 Bring your medication with!
 If your child has allergies to stings you’ll want to have everything you need on hand at all times.
 Because the window is so short to administer medication you will want the piece of mind.
 There are spiders (non venomous), scorpions (very rare to see in the city), mosquitos and a few other bugs that like to take a nibble.
 Usually January, February, July, August, and December are the months with the fewest number of bugs.

 There are a few vaccines that are suggested before visiting Morocco, the most critical being Hepatitis A. It is highly advisable to have this vaccine if possible.
 However, if your child is not immunized for this or other childhood illnesses because of medical reasons it doesn’t mean you can’t come to Marrakech.
 The VAST majority of children are vaccinated against all childhood diseases (except chicken pox).
 This is a requirement in Morocco.
 There is very very low chance of contracting diseases like measles or mumps.
-There is little to no malaria or typhoid.
+There is little to no malaria and very minimal cases of typhoid (mostly in rural areas).
 Overall it is a very safe destination.